sunny-panchal/personal-site/app/data/markdown/blog/onConsciousness.md

 Add the drawing from my notebook here.

 ###### Disclaimer:
-    My knowledge and understanding of the subjects are a work in progress and may judgements may hence be contradictary and/or ill-defined at times.
+    My knowledge and understanding of the subjects are a work in progress and my judgements may hence be contradictary and/or ill-defined at times.
 I am keen on identifying gaps in my knowledge and working on bettering my understanding.
     I've reached a point where I can only theorize on these topics in my head for so long and need to put my thoughts down on paper to consolidate and improve my understanding with some feedback.